 2. Roasted Turkey Medallions

-3. Turkey Delight
+3. Turkey Delight Doggy Dinner

 4. Golden Turkey and Apple Meatloaf

+The creator of this doggy dinner calls it “Thanksgiving Veggie Smuggle Dog Dinner,” because it’s not just meat.
+This yummy meatloaf recipe from CookingForDogs channel is full of apples, celery, peas, sweet potatoes, and chicken stock.
 You probably have all of these things on hand for your own people food anyway, so it’s easy to prepare for your dog.
 You can even save the leftovers in the freezer for another day.

-6. Turkey Leftover Hound Hash
+7. Turkey Leftover Hound Hash

+This Turkey Leftover Hound Hash comes from TravelDogBooks.
 Combine the delicious flavors of Craisins (make sure the only ingredients are cranberries and sugar), sweet potatoes, and diced white potatoes to make a filling hash you’ll mix with white and dark meat.
 Since this is one of the more rich Thanksgiving dinner recipes for dogs, you’ll want to serve an appropriately small portion to your dog depending on his size and dietary needs.

 Here’s a hint on turkey safety from the recipe creator: “To cut up turkey meat, especially dark meat, for your dog, always cut small and dice across the grain.
 This method will help you detect the splintery leg bones in the thighs that look just like the meat itself.”